The Judicial Process

 Moreover, it is the duty of the criminal lawyer to ensure that each client understands the process.
 It is therefore very important to consult us quickly following an arrest.

-1. STAGES PRECEDING THE JUDICIAL PROCESS
+1. STAGES of THE JUDICIAL PROCESS

-a) The arrest
+a) The Arrest

 There are two types of arrest in criminal law, arrest with or without warrant.